practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 ```

 By blocking inside the second callback, the I/O loop has to wait 5 seconds
-before it's able to continue calling the rest of the callbacks.
+before it's able to call the rest of the callbacks.
 This is
 obviously a bad thing, and it is important
 to avoid this kind of situation when possible.
 Of course, non-blocking
 callbacks are not enough, the event loop also needs to make use of non-blocking